DesmondJS/Library_System/README.md

 - Make sure you have a console/terminal to run the program

 ### Usage
-1. Upon running the program, you will be prompted to log in as an administrator or as guest.
+1. Upon running the program, you will be prompted to log in as an administrator or as a guest.
 2. Once logged in, you will see a menu with the following options:
     - Search Books
     - View Books